careylzh/whatsHappeningSia/README.md

 - Development: Key in a casual article and get your news article singlish-fied!
 See `singlisfy_algo` for the python script and test it out yourself!
 ![Singlisfy python prototype](https://github.com/careylzh/whatsHappeningSia/blob/main/singlishfy_algo/Screenshot.png)

+## Feature 2: Find Kaki!
+- Search for people with similar interested and leave a like to let them know you're interested in joining them for the activity!

+## Stack
+- Frontend: React.js, react-chat-widget
+- Backend: jsonbin.io
+- Helper functions/algorithmic testing: native python

 TODO (deliverables and ideation):
 - [x] clean/prettify slide deck (Lx)
 - [x] readme (bonus)